Ranking and Unranking Restricted Permutations: Overview and preliminaries

 The existence of both efficient ranking and unranking maps implies the existence of an efficient encoding for these objects, which may be of interest to computer scientists.
 The encoding works by ranking an object to get its index, which then can be stored in as a positive integer and unranked on retrieval to recover the original object.

-In January 2021, Richard Arratia announced a \$100 prize for developing an implementing an efficient algorithm for computing the unranking map in the context of \textit{m\'enage permutations}.
-In particular, he stated the problem as follows: \begin{problem} For $n=20$ there are $A000179(20) = 312\,400\,218\,671\,253\,762 > 3.1\cdot 10^{17}$ m\'enage permutations \cite{oeis}.
-Determine the $10^{17}$-th such permutation when listed in lexicographic order. \end{problem}

-In the remaining sections, we are show how to resolve all of the above problems in order to claim Richard Arratia's \$100 prize.
-That is, we will construct an algorithm for ranking and unranking both derangements and m\'enage permutations under the lexicographic ordering.
+In the remaining sections, we will show how we resolved both of the above problems in order to claim Richard Arratia's two \$100 prizes.
+In particular, we will construct an algorithm for ranking and unranking both derangements and m\'enage permutations under the lexicographic ordering.
 We will show that the existence of an efficient way to count the number of such permutations with a given prefix implies that there is an efficient way to compute the ranking and unranking maps.
 Then we will develop some ideas from rook theory and apply them to the context of derangements and m\'enage permutations.